-As you can see below, Health Catalyst's revenue growth has been strong over the last two years, growing from quarterly revenue of $47.1 million in Q3 FY2020, to $68.3 million.
+As you can see below, Health Catalyst's revenue growth has been strong over the last two years, growing from quarterly revenue of $53.3 million in Q4 FY2020, to $69.2 million.

-Guidance for the next quarter indicates Health Catalyst is expecting revenue to grow 4.91% year on year to $67.9 million, slowing down from the 21.4% year-over-year increase in revenue the company had recorded in the same quarter last year.
-Ahead of the earnings results the analysts covering the company were estimating sales to grow 6.26% over the next twelve months.
+Guidance for the next quarter indicates Health Catalyst is expecting revenue to grow 4.72% year on year to $71.3 million, slowing down from the 21.9% year-over-year increase in revenue the company had recorded in the same quarter last year.
+For the upcoming financial year management expects revenue to be $292.5 million at the midpoint, growing 5.89% compared to 14.2% increase in FY2022.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Health Catalyst's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 46.8% in Q3.
+Health Catalyst's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 44.9% in Q4.

 Cash Is King

-If you follow StockStory for a while, you know that we put an emphasis on cash flow.
+If you have followed StockStory for a while, you know that we put an emphasis on cash flow.
 Why, you ask?
 We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-Health Catalyst burned through $16.2 million in Q3, increasing the cash burn by 130% year on year.
+Health Catalyst burned through $18.2 million in Q4, increasing the cash burn by 75% year on year.

-It was good to see Health Catalyst outperform Wall St’s revenue expectations this quarter.
+Health Catalyst topped analysts’ revenue expectations this quarter, even if just narrowly.
 That feature of these results really stood out as a positive.
-On the other hand, it was less good to see the pretty significant deterioration in gross margin and the revenue guidance for the next quarter slightly missed analysts' expectations and the revenue guidance for next year indicates quite a significant slowdown in growth.
-Overall, this quarter's results were not the best we've seen from Health Catalyst.
-The company currently trades at $10.69 per share.
+On the other hand, it was unfortunate to see that Health Catalyst's revenue guidance for the full year missed analysts' expectations and the revenue guidance for next year indicates quite a significant slowdown in growth.
+Overall, this quarter's results could have been better.
+The company is down 0.57% on the results and currently trades at $13.9 per share.

 Is Now The Time?

 When considering Health Catalyst, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
 We cheer for everyone who is making the lives of others easier through technology, but in case of Health Catalyst we will be cheering from the sidelines.
 Its revenue growth has been solid, though we don't expect it to maintain historical growth rates.
-But while its very efficient customer acquisition hints at the potential for strong profitability, the downside is that its gross margins show its business model is much less lucrative than the best software businesses and its growth is coming at a cost of significant cash burn.
+Unfortunately, its customer acquisition is less efficient than many comparable companies, and its gross margins show its business model is much less lucrative than the best software businesses.

-Health Catalyst's price to sales ratio based on the next twelve months is 1.2x, suggesting that the market does have lower expectations of the business, relative to the high growth tech stocks.
+Health Catalyst's price to sales ratio based on the next twelve months is 2.6x, suggesting that the market does have lower expectations of the business, relative to the high growth tech stocks.
 While we have no doubt one can find things to like about the company, we think there might be better opportunities in the market and at the moment don't see many reasons to get involved.The Wall St analysts covering the company had a one year price target of $13.6 per share right before these results, implying that they didn't see much short-term potential in the Health Catalyst.